Bench-amblee/yelp_sentiment_analysis/README.md

 **Problem Statement**

 Online reviews are a common way for customers to share their thoughts on a service or product.
-With so much text-based data, it's
+With so much text-based data, it's impossible for

 **Context**